madpsy/aisdecode/README.md

     	Expire vessel data if no update is received within this duration (default: 24h) -external-lookup string
-    	URL for external lookup endpoint (if specified, enables lookups for vessels missing Name) -external-lookup-auth string
+    	URL for external lookup endpoint (if specified, enables lookups for vessels missing Name) -log-all-decodes string
-    	Optional credentials for external lookup in the format user:pass -log-all-decodes string
     	Directory path to log every decoded message (optional) -no-state